Amersham: Sport and recreation

-Media, communications and filmography
+Media and communications

-Local news media
+Local newspapers

-The local newspaper covering Amersham and the surrounding area was the Buckinghamshire Examiner founded in 1889.
+The local newspaper covering Amersham and the surrounding area was the Buckinghamshire Examiner, founded in 1889, until its closure in 2019.
 Another Buckinghamshire newspaper with a circulation area covering Amerham is the Bucks Free Press.

 Local radio

-The Ofcom licensed community radio station for the Chilterns is Chiltern Voice, which broadcasts on 107.4fm.
+The Ofcom-licensed community radio station for the Chilterns is Chiltern Voice which broadcasts on 107.4 FM.

 TV and mobile phone signals

 Due to its position in a fold in the hill, TV and radio reception in Amersham can be poor and the town now has its own TV mast (at Chesham Bois).
-In the 1970s, Amersham was one of the last towns in the south east to receive BBC2, and parts of it still cannot receive Channel 5.
+In the 1970s, Amersham was one of the last towns in the south-east to receive BBC2, and parts of it still cannot receive Channel 5.
 Houses taking their TV reception from the Chesham Bois transmitter have vertically polarised aerials, whilst those in a good enough position receive their signal from the Crystal Palace Transmitter in London with horizontally polarised aerials – they always could receive BBC2 (and indeed Channel 4 & Channel 5).
 Digital terrestrial television coverage is patchy for much the same reason.
 Mobile phone reception can be poor in the steeper parts of Chesham and outlying villages.